oscdev-io/ezplugins/README.md

 # EZPlugins

-EZPlugins is an easy to use plugin API framework with a great deal of flexibility.
+EZPlugins is an easy to use plugin framework with a great deal of flexibility.

 # Installing